typhonjs-config/typhonjs-config-eslint/README.md

 To use:

-Create a minimal `.eslintrc` file in the root path of a project like following.
+Create a minimal `.eslintrc` file in the root path of a project.

 ```
 /**